 As predicted, Viptera contaminated the U.S. corn supply.
-In November 2013, China, the second largest importer of U.S. corn, found Viptera in a shipment of corn during inspection.
+In November 2013, China, then the second largest importer of U.S. corn, found Viptera in a shipment of corn during inspection.
 At the time, China had not approved Viptera and turned the ship around at the dock.
 During inspections in late 2013 and early 2014, China discovered that many shipments of U.S. corn were contaminated with the Viptera GMO trait.
-In response, China has banned the import of all U.S. corn.
-Not surprisingly, corn prices have fallen and studies conducted by the NGFA and the NAEGA have found that Syngenta’s conduct has caused significant harm to corn farmers and the entire U.S. corn supply channel.
+In response, China banned the import of all U.S. corn.
+Not surprisingly, corn prices have fallen and studies conducted by the NGFA and the NAEGA have found that Syngenta’s conduct has caused billions of dollars of harm to corn farmers and the entire U.S. corn supply channel.

 The trade organizations again sent letters to Syngenta asking it to pull Viptera from the market until it obtained China’s approval.

 “NAEGA and NGFA are gravely concerned about the serious economic harm to exporters, grain handlers and, ultimately, agricultural producers – as well as the United States’ reputation to meet its customers’ needs – that has resulted from Syngenta’s current approach to stewardship of Viptera.
 Further, the same concerns now transcend to Syngenta’s intended product launch plans for Duracade, which risk repeating and extending the damage.
 Immediate action is required by Syngenta to halt such damage.”
 NGFA and NAEGA Joint Statement, http://www.ngfa.org/2014/01/24/ngfa-naega-issue-joint-statement-urging-syngenta-to-suspend-commercialization-of-agrisure-viptera-and-duracade-biotech-corn/